Contemporary-Physicslab/TN2985/chapters/Experiment_2_electrics.md

 1. Setup a single cell for calculating the Boltzmann constant and its uncertainty.

 ### Experimental phase
-Determine the exact resistance of the resistors you will use, calculate the uncertainty. \\
+Determine the exact resistance of the resistors you will use, calculate the uncertainty.
 Build the circuit shown in {numref}`fig:II1:volt_div-setup`.
 Start your measurements with a $6.0\mathrm{V}$ source voltage.
 Slowly decrease the source voltage using the plot.
-Make sure you have at least 15 measurements in the range $0.1\mathrm{V}-0.7\mathrm{V}$ for $U_{diode}$.
+Make sure you have at least 15 measurements in the range $0.1\mathrm{V}-0.6\mathrm{V}$ for $U_{diode}$.
 Take care of an even spread interval.

 ### Evaluation phase
 Run your script and determine the Boltzmann constant accordingly.
 You should be at least within 5\% accuracy.

 **Part 2: RC-circuits**

-The  goal  of  the  experiment  is  to  gain  experience  with  Oscilloscopes with  an  experiment in which you do measurements on a RC-circuit.
+The  goal  of  the  experiment  is  to  gain  experience  with  oscilloscopes with  an  experiment in which you do measurements on a RC-circuit.
 You first determine the value of a capacitor and subsequently build and measure a low pass filter.
 ## Background

 ### Capacitors and RC-circuits